sandeeeerr/untitledone/README.md

 3. Add timestamped comments; discuss versions in context
 4. Invite collaborators to work together

-## Screenshots
+## Roadmap

-Add images to `/assets` and reference them here:

-- `assets/screenshot-dashboard.png`
-- `assets/screenshot-project.png`
+We maintain a public roadmap and backlog using MoSCoW priorities:

+- Must: core collaboration, timestamped comments, versioning, invitations
+- Should: waveform player, roles/permissions, public sharing options
+- Could: integrations (DAW metadata), AI-assisted feedback
+- Won’t (for now): heavy DAW sync, full-blown task management

+See GitHub Projects for milestones and progress: `https://github.com/sandeeeerr/untitledone/projects`

 ## Documentation

-Docs will be available at `https://docs.untitledone.nl` (separate app).
-Link will be added when live.
+Product docs live at `https://docs.untitledone.nl`.
+API and contribution guides are there, too.

 ## Contributing

 Contributions are welcome!
 Please follow Conventional Commits and our guidelines.

-- See `CONTRIBUTING.md` (coming soon)
+- See `CONTRIBUTING.md`
 - Code of Conduct: `CODE_OF_CONDUCT.md`
 - Style & quality: ESLint, Prettier and TypeScript strict are enabled

 ## Help & Support

 Open an issue for bugs or questions.
 Provide a clear title, reproduction steps, and expected/actual behavior.
+Use labels like `good first issue`, `enhancement`, and `bug` to help the community engage.

 ## Security